 Please click the questions below to discover the answers.

-We provide professional retirement planning, investment management and wealth advisory services to individual investors.
-We help individual investors develop a plan intended to help them accumulate enough investment assets so that when they wish to stop working or can no longer work, they will have enough income from their investments, Social Security and pensions to replace their earned income to support them in their desired lifestyle.
-Then we build and manage a portfolio of investments in their brokerage and retirement accounts with the goal of helping them generate the income they will need to meet their planned expenses in retirement.
-This income may come from many sources, including dividends, interest, rents, royalties, annuities and other distribution payments.
+We help individual investors solve their retirement planning, investment and wealth management problems by providing them with professional retirement planning, investment management and wealth advisory services.
+We help individual investors develop a plan intended to help them accumulate enough income and investment assets so that when they wish to stop working or can no longer work, they will be able to replace their earned income to support themselves in their desired lifestyle.
+Then we build and manage a portfolio of investments in their brokerage and retirement accounts with the goal of helping them generate the income and capital growth they will need to meet their planned expenses in retirement.

 We serve our clients as an advisor, manager, leader, and counselor.
 In each role, we contribute differently as our clients look to us with different needs at different times.
 Most often, we contribute simultaneously across all capacities in differing degrees.
 As leaders, we provide motivation and direction.
 As counselors, we help remove barriers.
 As advisors, we provide technical advice.
 And as managers, we carry out process.
 Taken together, we are always working to position our clients in their place of greatest potential.

 To learn more about how we pursue and accomplish this, read our Blog.